University of Lancashire: Preston

+The J B Firth Building

-The JB Firth building, named after forensic scientist James Brierly Firth, was opened by the university in September 2011, at a cost of £12.5m.
+In September 2011, the J B Firth Building, named after forensic scientist James Brierly Firth, was opened by the university, at a cost of £12.5m.
 It houses the School of Forensic and Applied Sciences, which includes subjects such as chemistry and forensic science.
-The new building has a 4,000 m^{2} teaching area, which includes six laboratories.
+The new building has a 4000 m2 teaching area, which includes six laboratories.

-In September 2019, the Engineering Innovation Centre opened.
-The building contains several specialist labs and simulators, as well as teaching and exhibition space.
+Oasis Faith and Spirituality Centre

 In May 2018, the Oasis Faith and Spirituality Centre opened.
 The building consists of multiple faith rooms, counselling and event space as well as roof terrace.
 The multi faith centre replaced the existing one located on St. Peter's Court.

-The Student Centre and New Square opened in 2021.
-A new square was also built in front of the student centre.
-Both the new square and student centre were constructed partially on the existing Adelphi roundabout and on the land once occupied by the Fylde building.
+Engineering Innovation Centre (EIC)

+In September 2019, the Engineering Innovation Centre (EIC) opened.
+It reportedly cost £35 million.
+The building contains several specialist labs and simulators, as well as teaching and exhibition space.

+Student Centre and University Square

+In September 2021, the Student Centre and University Square opened.
+The Student Centre is a newly built open-plan building on several levels, measuring 7304 m2.
+The new University Square is at the front of the Student Centre, and measures 8440 m2.
+The combined cost of the two construction projects was reported to be £60 million.
+The two sites were constructed on land formerly occupied by the Adelphi roundabout, the surrounding road and the Fylde building, (which was demolished in 2015), and on land cleared by the removal of terraced houses on St. Peter's Square (opposite the University Library), and the row of shops on Fylde Road.